Top UK University and Oxbridge Admissions Tests

 Are there any alternative entry routes for students who perform poorly on admissions tests?

 Universities may consider a range of factors when making admissions decisions, and while admissions tests carry weight, they are typically not the sole criterion.
-Some universities may offer alternative entry routes, such as interviews, portfolio etc.
+Some universities may offer alternative entry routes, such as interviews, submitted work, or portfolios.

-Why should I consider U2 Tuition for Oxbridge entrance exam preparation?
+Why should I consider U2 Tuition for admissions test preparation?

 Are your Oxbridge admissions test tutors experienced and knowledgeable?